![]() |

 Section 304.102 Dilution

-1) What degree of waste reduction can be achieved by process change, improved housekeeping and recovery of individual waste components for reuse; and
+1) What degree of waste reduction can be achieved by process change, improved housekeeping, and recovery of individual waste components for reuse; and

 2) Whether individual process wastewater streams should be segregated or combined.

-b) In any case, measurement of contaminant concentrations to determine compliance with the effluent standards shall be made at the point immediately following the final treatment process and before mixture with other waters, unless another point is designated by the Agency in an individual permit, after consideration of the elements contained in this section.
-If necessary the concentrations so measured shall be recomputed to exclude the effect of any dilution that is improper under this Section. |
+b) In any case, to determine compliance with the effluent standards, contaminant concentrations must be measured at the point immediately following the final treatment process and before mixture with other waters, unless the Agency designates another point in an individual permit, after considering the elements contained in this Section.
+If necessary, the concentrations measured must be recomputed to exclude the effect of any dilution that is improper under this Section.